kcl-lang/kpm/research/design-doc/sparse_checkout_asishkumar.md

 This command will recursively search for the package name within all the existing kcl.mod files in the repository and load it by specifying the package name in `kcl.mod` under `dependencies`.

+The package flag is optional.
+If not provided kpm will work normally as before and you will need to have a `kcl.mod` file in the root of the repository.

 The user can then run `kcl mod run` to run the code:

 `kcl mod run`